Earth Notes: Solar PV Rent-a-Roof: A Renter View (2022)Updated 2023-04-19.

 The finances are being assessed now because the home owners want to sell up to move close to ageing parents to look after them.
-I said right at the start that I wouldn't seriously get in their way if thay needed to move.
+I said right at the start that I would not seriously get in their way if they needed to move.
 I had a contract drawn up to be fair and clear.
 The original contract term was 20 years with the right for early termination eg

 The Freeholders can buy out the System at any time and terminate this Agreement on a straight-line-depreciation basis for the original book value multiplied by remaining months remaining divided by the Term in months, with all rights/liabilities transferred as for the normal contract end date.
 To help make their sale as quick and smooth as possible I have offered to sell them the system (and the FiTs) for a nominal sum.